cgkineo/adapt-pageNav/README.md

 - _sibling (1,2,3,4 etc buttons representing each sibling page)
 - _close (closes the course window - only possible if the course was launched in a popup window)

-The bottomNavigation buttons will respect any [locking](https://github.com/adaptlearning/adapt_framework/wiki/Locking-objects-with-'_isLocked'-and-'_lockType'#using-locking-with-menus) that has been configured in Adapt.
+The pageNav buttons will respect any [locking](https://github.com/adaptlearning/adapt_framework/wiki/Locking-objects-with-'_isLocked'-and-'_lockType'#using-locking-with-menus) that has been configured in Adapt.
 In cases not covered by Adapt's locking system - such as a [start page](https://github.com/adaptlearning/adapt_framework/wiki/Content-starts-with-course.json#example-1) that appears immediately before the main menu - the setting `_lockUntilPageComplete` can be used to disable the button until the current page has been completed.

 ### Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).

-**\_component** (string): This value must be: `bottomNavigation`.
+**\_component** (string): This value must be: `pageNav`.
 (One word.)

-**\_classes** (string): CSS class name to be applied to **Bottom Navigation**’s containing `div`.
+**\_classes** (string): CSS class name to be applied to **PageNav**’s containing `div`.
 The class must be predefined in one of the Less files.
 Separate multiple classes with a space.

 **\_layout** (string): This defines the horizontal position of the component in the block.
 Acceptable values are `full`, `left` or `right`.